 When it comes to creating content that can answer customer questions, a lot of companies prefer to record a video that can be accessed on-demand, any time.
 But webinars, with their actual time slot on the calendar, give people a sense of urgency and importance about what you have to say.

 Webinars help you get a feel for which of your leads are particularly interested in any given topic.
 Unfortunately, the “live” aspect of webinars can be both an intimidating feat and also a technological pain.

 Maybe you’re uneasy about trying to talk to a computer screen without being able to actually gauge reactions from the audience.
 Maybe you tend to go down rabbit holes with your subject matter and get into the weeds of technicalities without meaning to.
 Or maybe you just don’t trust your computer’s reliability in a situation requiring that much bandwidth.

 Pre-recording provides you with the opportunity to edit out mistakes or excessive deviations in your presentation.
 You can also keep the delivery within a particular time limit.
 If you want to make sure that your webinar doesn’t go a second over 30 minutes, you can make that happen this way.

 1. RECORD YOUR DELIVERY

-There are several options when it comes to pre-recording webinars.
+There are several options if you want to fake a live webinar.
 The easiest option is to use a screen-capture on your computer.
 Several pieces of software will let you do that – like Quicktime and even Powerpoint.
 So you don’t need to go download some new, expensive program to accomplish this.

 Of course, since we’re sponsored by a video production agency with a customizable multi-camera studio, we’re a bit more biased towards higher-quality video presentations.

 Recording with a studio and/or a multi-camera setting gives the entire webinar an elevated feel, as opposed to a dim office or an awkwardly-furnished, echoing dining room.
 Your audience also gains the benefit of seeing you face-to-face.
 That increases the personal feel of the webinar and boosts your credibility.

 2. MAINTAIN THE ILLUSION